-Our solutions address the data programming of devices and security deployment needs of programmable semiconductor devices.
-Semiconductor devices are a large, growing market, in terms of devices, bits programmed and need for security.
-We believe that our sales are driven by many of the same forces that propel the semiconductor industry.
-We sell to the same firms that buy the semiconductors.
-When their business grows, they buy more semiconductors which, in turn, require additional programming equipment to maintain production speeds or program new device technologies.
+Our solutions address the data programming and security deployment needs of programmable semiconductor devices.
+Semiconductor devices are a large, growing market, in terms of units, bits programmed and need for security.
+We believe that our sales are driven by many of the same forces that propel the semiconductor industry as well as the automotive electronics industry.
+We sell to the manufacturers who are consumers of certain semiconductors.
+When their business grows, they buy more semiconductors which, in turn, requires additional programming equipment to maintain production speeds or program new device technologies.

-Our device programming solutions currently target two high volume, growing markets: automotive electronics and IoT systems including industrial and consumer devices.
+Our device programming solutions currently target two high volume, growing markets: automotive electronics and IoT systems, including industrial and consumer devices.